Courtney Dike

-Courtney Ozioma Dike (born 3 February 1995) is a footballer who plays as a forward.
-Born in the United States, she represents the Nigeria women's national football team at international level.
+Courtney Ozioma Dike (born 3 February 1995) is a former footballer who plays as a forward.
+Born in the United States, she represents Nigeria at international level.

 College career

 Born in Edmond, Oklahoma, Courtney attended Edmond North High School and played college soccer at Oklahoma State University.
 In her four years at Edmond North High School, she scored over 90 goals.

 She studied accounting at Oklahoma State University and played for the Oklahoma State University women's soccer team.

 International career

 In 2014, Courtney received a call up to represent the Nigerian U-20 national team for the 2014 FIFA U-20 Women's World Cup in Canada where she scored the fastest goal in the history of the competition after just 13 seconds in a match against North Korea.
 Her performance in the tournament earned her three nominations at the 2014 Nigeria Sports Award.

 Courtney went on to represent Nigeria at the 2015 FIFA Women's World Cup, also in Canada.
 On 12 June 2015, she made history by becoming the first native Oklahoman to ever play in the World Cup after coming on as a substitute for Asisat Oshoala in a match against Australia.